pydata/xarray/doc/user-guide/hierarchical-data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can map custom computation over each node in a tree using :py:meth:`xarray.DataTree.map_over_subtree`.
-You can map any function, so long as it takes `xarray.Dataset` objects as one (or more) of the input arguments,
+You can map any function, so long as it takes :py:class:`xarray.Dataset` objects as one (or more) of the input arguments,
 and returns one (or more) xarray datasets.

 .. note::

-    Functions passed to :py:func:`map_over_subtree` cannot alter nodes in-place.
+    Functions passed to :py:func:`~xarray.DataTree.map_over_subtree` cannot alter nodes in-place.
-    Instead they must return new `xarray.Dataset` objects.
+    Instead they must return new :py:class:`xarray.Dataset` objects.

 For example, we can define a function to calculate the Root Mean Square of a timeseries